rescript-react-native/rescript-react-native/README.md

 }
 ```

-5. Now you can build all your (so far nonexsisting) Reason in two modes:
+5. Now you can build all your (so far non-existent) Reason in two modes:
   - `yarn build` performs a single build
   - `yarn watch` enters the watch mode

 6. Now we come to the fun stuff!
 Create a new file `re/app.re` and make it look like this:

 ```reason
 open BsReactNative;